Jordan Eberle

 Jordan Eberle Bio

-Jordan Leslie Christopher Eberle is a Canadian professional ice hockey player who is a right winger and captain of the Seattle Kraken of the National Hockey League (NHL).
-Born on May 15, 1990, in Regina, Saskatchewan, Eberle was drafted 22nd overall by the Edmonton Oilers in the 2008 NHL Draft.
-He made his NHL debut in 2010, enjoying multiple standout seasons with the Oilers and later the New York Islanders before joining the Kraken.
-Eberle has represented Canada in international competition multiple times, earning accolades for his performances in World Junior Championships.
+Jordan Leslie Christopher Eberle is a Canadian professional ice hockey player who serves as a right winger and captain of the Seattle Kraken of the National Hockey League (NHL).
+Born on May 15, 1990, in Regina, Saskatchewan, Eberle was selected 22nd overall by the Edmonton Oilers in the 2008 NHL Draft and made his NHL debut in 2010.
+He has represented Canada in multiple international tournaments, including two World Junior Championships in which he won gold in 2009 and silver in 2010.
+Across his professional career, Eberle has played for the Edmonton Oilers, the New York Islanders, and the Seattle Kraken, establishing himself as a consistent scoring winger.

 Early Life and Background